-This Honey, Rhubarb, and Strawberry Bread is dreamily tender and just sweet enough to make it suitable for breakfast, snack and dessert.
+This Honey, Rhubarb, and Strawberry Bread is dreamily tender and just sweet enough to justify enjoying it for breakfast, snack, and dessert.
 Dreamy!

 This post contains affiliate links.
 Full disclosure is at the bottom of the article.